 Qualifications For NUA To Work:

-- Employee must take a lump-sum distribution.
+- The employee must take a lump-sum distribution from the retirement plan.

 - If there is any additional gain above the NUA, the long-term/short-term capital gains will be decided looking at the holding period after distribution.